khulnasoft/image-hub/README.md

 1. Sign up a new user and select a subscription plan.
 1. Log in as that user.
 1. Test your ability to "pull" an image.
 You should be able to pull an image.
-1. Open Meshery's performance management page (http://localhost:9081/performance)
+1. Open Meshplay's performance management page (http://localhost:9081/performance)
 1. Configure a performance test against http://x.x.x.x:31118/api/pull (where x.x.x.x is your machine's host IP address, not "localhost")
 1. Enter `{ "authorization" : "<your user's token>" }`
 1. Run the performance test.
 See that your subscription plan limit is enforced accordingly.